sandro/specjour/README.markdown

 Run the rake task to distribute the features among the managers you started.

     $ rake specjour:cucumber

+Specjour will run your features in the default profile.
+If you are having problems with undefined steps, make sure you have `-r features` in your default profile.
+Here is an example:

+  # cucumber.yml
+  default: --tag ~@wip -r features

+Specjour also runs your features with its own formatter.
+Any format options in your profile are ignored.

 ## Rails
 Each worker should run their specs in an isolated database.
 Modify the test database name in your `config/database.yml` to include the following environment variable (Influenced by [parallel\_tests](http://github.com/grosser/parallel_tests)):